Run-DMC founder sues Amazon.com, Wal-Mart over trademark

 "Plaintiff will suffer immediate and irreparable injury, loss, or damage" unless the infringements are stopped, according to the complaint filed in the U.S. District Court in Manhattan.

-Other defendants include Jet.com, an online retailer that Wal-Mart bought, and a variety of companies that do business with Amazon or sell products through Amazon.
+Other defendants include Jet.com, an online retailer that Wal-Mart is buying, and a variety of companies that do business with Amazon or sell products through Amazon.

 Amazon, Wal-Mart and Jet.com did not immediately respond to requests for comment.
 McDaniels' lawyer did not immediately respond to similar requests.